Tag: morocco

 It is located about 2 minutes from the square.

-They also have seating available for people, simply wanting a coffee or just a drink at the bar, whilst listening to some live music.
+They also welcome people who simply want a coffee or just a drink at the bar whilst listening to some live music.

 The menu is suitable for vegetarians with vegan options also available.